Round table: Boosting digital engagement in the supply chain

 We need to show site teams they are supported and that they don’t need to be afraid of the technology.

-On one project I worked on, people started to understand the benefit because they could go home earlier.
+On one project I worked on, people started to understand the benefit because they could complete tasks more efficiently.
 After two weeks we calculated that each person had saved about half a day per week.

 Urszula Kanturska, Bylor JV - Hinkley Point C